JeremS/cljss-core/README.md

  sets give comma separated ones.
  - ADDED: Support for CSS 2 & 3 functions like `url` or `matrix3d`.
  - ADDED: rules like selector for media queries.
- - ADDED: Now the key words `:> :+ :~` can be used as combinators. inside a vector of selectors instead of the `c-> c-+ c-g+` functions.
+ - ADDED: Now the keywords `:> :+ :~` can be used as combinators
+ inside a vector of selectors instead of the `c-> c-+ c-g+` functions.
  - ADDED: Compact style.
  - ADDED: Use of key words for pseudo classes args.
- - ADDED: Possible line break in the set like selectors output.
+ - ADDED: Possible line break in the set selectors output.
  - ADDED: Helpers to have a more fluent API.
  - ADDED: We can now use inline css or css comments.
 There is a compilation option that allows the comments to be in the